What are the best dating tips for an INFJ man?

 Instead of going quiet and insisting nothing is wrong, try one of these tactics that can make it a little easier for private INFJs to open up:

-- Write your thoughts and feelings down in a journal.
+- Spend time writing your thoughts and feelings down in a journal.
 This will help you organize the feelings that are most important to you, so saying them out loud seems less scary.

 - Choose the most important root of the issue to calmly bring up.
 Try not to dance around the problem by talking about peripheral things when there’s something in particular that’s really bothering you.

 - Ask your partner for her thoughts and feelings first before offering your own.
 INFJs are frequently adept at empathizing.
 Doing it this way can give you a place to jump in and share your thoughts when it feels right.